Once Were Warriors

 Once Were Warriors is New Zealand author Alan Duff's bestselling first novel, published in 1990.
 It tells the story of an urban Māori family, the Hekes, and portrays the reality of domestic violence in New Zealand.
-It was the basis of a 1994 film of the same title, directed by Lee Tamahori and starring Rena Owen and Temuera Morrison, which made its U.S. premiere at the Hawaii International Film Festival.
 The novel was followed by two sequels, What Becomes of the Broken Hearted?
 (1996) and Jake's Long Shadow (2002).

+It was the basis of a 1994 film of the same title, directed by Lee Tamahori and starring Rena Owen and Temuera Morrison, which made its U.S. premiere at the Hawaii International Film Festival.

 Plot summary

 Beth Heke left her small town and, despite her parents' disapproval, married Jake "the Muss" Heke.
 After eighteen years, they live in a slum and have six children.
 Their interpretations of life and being Māori are tested.
 Beth is from a more traditional background and in saying so, relates to the old ways; Jake is an interpretation of what some Māori have become.
 Beth sometimes tries to reform herself and her family—for example, by giving up drinking and saving the money that she would have spent on alcohol.
 However, she finds it easy to lapse back into a pattern of drinking and irresponsibility.
 The family is also shown to be disconnected from Western culture and ways of learning.
 Beth reflects that neither she nor anyone else she knows has any books at home, and her daughter, Grace, is the only character with a real interest in school and learning.
 (This disconnection from books and education is a major concern of Duff's, for which reason he founded the charity Duffy Books in Homes, which gives free books to children from poor backgrounds and generally encourages reading.)

 Jake is unemployed and spends most of the day getting drunk at the local pub with his friends.
 There he is in his element, buying drinks, singing songs and savagely beating any other patron whom he considers to have stepped out of line (hence his nickname 'The Muss').
 He often invites huge crowds of friends back to his home for wild parties.
 While Jake portrays himself as an easygoing man out for a good time, he has a vicious temper when drinking.
 This is highlighted when his wife dares to 'get lippy' at one of his parties and he savagely attacks her in front of their friends.